 ESO PVP Builds

-Update 38 (Scribes of Fate) has launched on the live servers!
-New sets & builds need to be tested before I can update the site.
+Update 46 has launched on the live servers!
+New builds for subclassing need to be tested before I can update the site.
 This will take 2-3 weeks so that a decent build will be posted, and in case some early patch changes occur.
 Visit my Patreon to see the work in progress on the new builds!

-If you want to try ESO and are unsure about its various versions, here are all the editions and clarifications we could find to help you choose and get the best value for this fantastic game.
+If you want to try ESO and are unsure about its various versions, here is all the information you need in order to get the best value for this fantastic game.

 ESO Content Model